Art Agencies & Cultural Centers

 The Vandalia Arts Program was formed by combining The Vandalia Cultural Arts Program and The Public Arts in Vandalia Program.
 The program benefits the City of Vandalia and its residents by providing revenue to support artistic and cultural activities, programs, performances, and organizations, or for other cultural or artistic purposes while also coordinating the installation of public art throughout the city.

 Yellow Springs • 937-679-YSAC (9722)

-The Yellow Springs Arts Council supports hundreds of local creative workers and many more artistic souls by hosting monthly gallery shows, organizing performances by musicians, dancers, poets, and comedians, and offering art classes.
-YSAC sponsors special projects and is a member organization which is supported through membership dues, donations, grants, and fundraising projects.
+The Yellow Springs Arts Council (YSAC) supports hundreds of local creative workers and many others by hosting monthly gallery shows; organizing performances by musicians, dancers, poets, and comedians; and offering educational opportunities related to projects they help sponsor—performances by musicians, dancers, poets, and comedians, and art classes.